Chikun

 Chikun is a Local Government Area in central Kaduna State, Nigeria.
-It has an area of 4,466 km^{2}, and had a population of 372,272 as at the 2006 census.
-Its headquarters is in the town of Kujama.
+It has an area of about 4,466 km^{2}, and had a population of 372,272 as of the 2006 census.
+Its headquarters is located in the town of Kujama.
 The postal code of the area is 2438000.

 Boundaries

-Chikun Local Government Area shares boundaries with Kachia Local Government Area to the south, Kajuru Local Government Area to the east, Kaduna South Local Government Area to the northeast, Igabi Local Government Area to the northeast, Birnin Gwari Local Government Area to the northwest and Niger State to west, respectively.
+Chikun Local Government Area (LGA) shares boundaries with Kachia LGA to the south, Kajuru LGA to the east, Kaduna South LGA to the northeast, Igabi LGA to the northeast, Birnin Gwari LGA to the northwest; and Munya LGA to the south and Shiroro LGA to the west, all of Niger State to west, respectively.